150 Essential German Words That Learners Should Memorize ASAP

 There are hundreds of thousands (potentially millions) of German words hanging around, just waiting to be learned and used.

-But as a newcomer to the language, you’ll need to prioritize.
+But as a newcomer to German vocabulary, you’ll need to prioritize certain ones.

-I’ll show you the most important 150 German words you should learn first.
+I’ll show you 189 of the most useful German words you should learn first.

 I’ve chosen them based on frequency and usefulness.
 Learn these, and you’ll be much better off in your next German conversation.